 Investment transactions are recorded on a trade-date basis.
 Receivables or payables from unsettled investment transactions represents cash received subsequent to year-end for sales or purchases of investments consummated prior to year-end.
-Investment management and advisory fees on the statement of activities and changes in net assets include direct fees paid to investment advisors, managers, and custodians, as well as estimated indirect fees netted against investment returns by investment managers.
+Investment management and advisory fees are recorded with net realized and unrealized gains (losses) on the statement of activities and changes in net assets and include direct fees paid to investment advisors, managers, and custodians, as well as estimated indirect fees netted against investment returns by investment managers.